Brown Advisory Novices’ Chase Odds for Cheltenham - September 2025

 Win Market

-A win bet is the most straightforward wager – you’re backing your selected horse to finish first in the Brown Advisory Novices’ Chase.
+A win bet is the most straightforward wager—you’re backing your selected horse to finish first in the Brown Advisory Novices’ Chase.
 If your runner crosses the line in front, you win.
-Any other outcome and your bet is lost.
+If there is any other outcome, your bet is lost.

 • Place Bet